 The Harmony Institute (HI) is an interdisciplinary research center that studies the impact of entertainment on individuals and society.

-HI was founded by John S. Johnson (BuzzFeed, EYEBEAM, and the Screenwriters Colony) in 2007.
+HI was founded by John S. Johnson (BuzzFeed, EYEBEAM, and the Screenwriters Colony) in 2008.
 After years in the film industry, Johnson recognized the need to better understand entertainment’s impact on audiences.
-HI was formed out of a desire to see entertainment meet the pressing needs of society, and to build a bridge between the worlds of mass media and science.
+HI was formed out of a desire to see entertainment meet the pressing needs of society and to build a bridge between the worlds of entertainment, science and technology.

-The Harmony Institute has conducted research for the Ford Foundation, MTV, and Free Press, among others.
+The Harmony Institute has conducted research on behalf of Ford Foundation, MTV, DARPA, and Free Press, among others.
 We have partnered with arts and community organizations such as the Bay Area Video Coalition, and Orange Duffel Bag, to support impact measurement.
-Media coverage of Institute work has included profiles in Science, The New York Times, Fast Company, GOOD, WIRED and others.
+Media coverage of our work has included profiles in Science, The New York Times, Fast Company, GOOD, WIRED and others.
 Moving forward, HI will continue to explore new research methods, develop platforms to visualize and analyze impact data, and collaborate with media makers working in the field.